chimp1984/misq_prototype1/README.md

     }
 ```
 to the module config.
 This is useful for tests which would require a custom setup (e.g. require I2P installation) and/or take a long time for running (e.g. starting tor/i2p)

+### Importing as dependency
+If building on top of the Misq codebase, Misq and its modules can be added as a project dependency.
+See https://jitpack.io/#chimp1984/misq